 It appears that there are a number of genes, as yet unidentified, that may be

-associated with LVAS.
+associated with EVA.
 In one study of children with profound hearing loss, 12

 were found to have mutations of either the connexin 26 or connexin 30 genes.

-Using the Cincinnati criteria, 8 of the 12 were identified as having LVAS while
+Using the Cincinnati criteria, 8 of the 12 were identified as having EVA while

 4 had normal vestibular aqueducts.

-Thus, LVAS may be associated with Pendred Syndrome or the Connexin 26 or
+However, not all cases of EVA are caused by this genetic mutation.
+(5) EVA may be associated with Pendred syndrome or the Connexin 26 or

 Connexin 30 genes (and who knows how many other syndromes), or it may occur